StefanUlbrich/citrate/potpourri/Readme.md

 # Potpourri

+**Warning: Under construction**

-A package for mixture models and the Expectation Maximization algorithm
+A package for mixture models and the Expectation Maximization algorithm.